LimShouter/LimShouter/README.md

 ## 👋🏻Welcome

 ## 🥸 About me
 🖖🏻 **My name is Vlad, I'm 20 years old.
-I have been programming games and applications for 3 years, trying various new technologies in my projects.**
+I have been programming games and applications for 3 years, trying different new technologies in my projects.**

 👌🏻**I have development experience in small casual games, back-end, API, regional hackathon solutions and more.**